Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/request-list/overview.md

 |`webapp.view.ITSM.serviceDesk.requests.list.lastUpdateByColor.system`|Color to use as background of Updated By when user is a system user.|
 |`webapp.view.ITSM.serviceDesk.requests.list.lastUpdateByColor.customer`|Color to use as background of Updated By when user is a customer.|

+## Last Updated

+This field can be added to the request list to help identify the date and time of when the last update to the request was made.
+Actions that signify an update include the following:

+* A Timeline Post or Comment is Added, Edited, or Deleted
+* The Status or Sub-Status are changed
+* The Request is placed On Hold or taken Off Hold
+* The Category is changed
+* The Priority is changed
+* The Urgency is changed
+* The Request is Escalated
+* An Asset or Asset Type is linked/unlinked
+* A file attachment is added
+* Customers or Connections are Changed/Added/Removed
+* An email is sent
+* A Request is linked/unlinked or a Linked Request is created
+* The Request is Resolved, Closed, Reopened or has the Resolution Details updated
+* A Member is added or removed
+* A Workaround is set
+* The Request's standard or custom fields are updated
+* For Changes/Releases; the Request is scheduled/unscheduled

 ## Service Level indicators

 Response and Fix Timer indicators can be displayed on the request list by exposing the Service Level Target (SLT) column from the column selector.